5jt/Cider/docs/docs/cider-api-reference.md

 Opens a project means carrying out the following actions:

-1. Creating the `projectSpace` (namespace) in `parent` if it does not already exist
+1. Creating the `projectSpace` (namespace) in `parent` if it does not already exist.
     From here on we refer to this as the _root of the project_.
 2. Setting the system variables `⎕IO` and `⎕ML` in the root of the project
 3. Bringing all code and variables into the root of the project
 4. Loading all Tatin packages from the Tatin installation folders defined by `dependencies:tatin` and `dependencies_dev:tatin`
 4. Loading all NuGet packages from the NuGet installation folder defined by `dependencies:nuget`
 5. Injecting a namespace `CiderConfig` into the root of the project and populating it with the contents of the configuration file as an APL array
 6. Injecting a namespace `TatinVars` into the root of the project, and a ref pointing to that `TatinVars` (with the same name) in case the optional parameter "tatinVars" in the Cider Config section `CIDER` is defined and points to a sub-namespace in the project's root.
 7. Possibly changing the current directory to the project path if this is the first and only Cider project
 7. Adding a variable `HOME` to `CiderConfig` that carries a path to where the project was loaded from
 8. Executing the project-specific function noted on `init`, usually to initialize the project
-9. Executing a non-project-specific function defined in Cider's own configuration file

-   This can be used for carrying out the same user-specific actions after a project was opened.
+9. Executing a non-project-specific function defined in Cider's own configuration file This can be used for carrying out the same user-specific actions after a project was opened.
 10. Checking for a variable `ToDo` in the root of the project, and putting it on display (with `⎕ED`) in case it exists
-11. Checking the Git status of the project, if it is managed byGit
+11. Checking the Git status of the project, if it is managed by Git

 `OpenProject` requires on of the following two options as right argument: